dufferzafar/dufferzafar.github.com/_posts/2026-05-01-qarz-e-hunar.md

 [^stipend]: GSoC 2014 paid around $5,500 — close to ₹3 lakh at the time.
 Across three summers (2014 Picard, 2015 CritiqueBrainz, 2016 Mitmproxy) it added up to about ₹10 lakhs.

-In 2001, when I was in class 3rd, my mom had taken a personal loan of ₹3 lakhs to buy a small house in Vijay Park, Maujpur, Delhi.
-After my parents separated, that loan stood against her salary as a Hindi teacher at Zakir Hussain School in Jafrabad.
+In 2001, when I was in class 3rd, my mom had taken a personal loan of ₹3 lakhs to buy a small house.
+After my parents separated, that loan stood against her salary as a Hindi teacher in a government school.
 It took her 8 years to pay off, and the fear of loans she developed in those years has stuck with all of us[^loan].

 [^loan]: There is no shape of post in which I can talk about my mother for the right amount of time.
 I'll write about her properly elsewhere.
 The fact this post needs is: she paid back a ₹3-lakh loan over a span of 8 years of teaching school.
 I made the same number in three months.
 The exchange rate of effort to money was the most violent thing I had ever felt.